Improving semantic interoperability in European eGovernment systems

-We used the SEMIC.EU platform available on the former OSOR.EU platform (in the meantime both platforms have merged under the new name Joinup).
+We used the SEMIC.EU platform.
 A key feature of SEMIC.EU is an ebXML Registry/ Repository for managing so called ‘Semantic Interoperability Assets’.
 SEMIC.EU also contains a forum to enable operating a community network for eGovernment projects and initiatives.

 Do you have any recommendations for other public administrations that would like to implement your measure?

 Any national or regional government should be aware that the architecture models, data models, taxonomies, code lists, software, etc. that it uses are of considerable value and should therefore be managed as interoperability assets.
 Consequently, governments should encourage public administrations to share and reuse these assets of interoperability at a level that surpasses the individual public administration.

 Contact: Anne Kauhanen-Simanainen, Interoperability Portal Chief Counsellor, Ministry of Finance, FI, firstname.lastname@example.org